-- 4.11.1 Transition period for a care provider subscriber [zorgverlener abonnee]

-A transition period of three months will come into effect in the event of the death, unconditional suspension or deletion from the BIG register of a care provider [zorgverlener] who is also a subscriber.
-This transition period implies the following: - all named cards (care provider card [zorgverlenerpas] and named employee cards [medewerkerpassen op naam]) will be withdrawn in accordance with the applicable rules.
-This also applies to named cards which have been applied for and/or issued just before or during the transition period. - Server Certificates will continue to be active. - the subscriber registration will remain active. - no new products may be applied for.
+- 4.11.1 Transition period for a care provider subscriber [zorgverlener abonnee] A transition period of three months will come into effect in the event of the death, unconditional suspension or deletion from the BIG register of a care provider [zorgverlener] who is also a subscriber.
+This transition period implies the following: - The UZI register sends an intention to cancel the subscriber registration from the UZI register, on which the subscriber can give his or her opinion. - Provided the circumstances remain unchanged, The UZI register takes a decision to cancel the subscriber registration: - all named cards (care provider card [zorgverlenerpas] and named employee cards [medewerkerpassen op naam]) will be withdrawn directly in accordance with the applicable rules.
+This also applies to named cards which have been applied for and/or issued just before or during the transition period. - The employee passes under the names of other individuals remain active. - Server Certificates will continue to be active. - o subscriber registration will remain active. - o no new products may be applied for.

-After the transition period, Server Certificates will be withdrawn and the subscriber registration deleted.
+After the transition period, Server Certificates and the employee passes under the names of other individuals will be withdrawn and the subscriber registration deleted.
 If under the subscriber registration none or only UZI cards by name (the healthcare provider card and employee card by name) are active, the subscriber registration is immediately withdrawn.
 The UZI register does not provide any refund for the remaining period of validity of withdrawn UZI certificates.